 It is not lost on us that Herman Miller actually marketed these as tables but they were much more than that.
-Standing aside the Lobby Chairs in the Time Life building, they were very much used as such, but the concave top meant they were also comfortable short term seating too.
+Standing aside the Lobby Chairs in the Time Life building, the Eames Time Life Stools were very much used as such, but the concave top meant they were also comfortable short term seating too.
 The designs of the stools were sculptural and it could be said they resemble the hour glass sand timer to a degree.

-The early versions were turned on a lathe using a solid piece of Walnut.
+The early versions of the Eames Time Life Stools were turned on a lathe using a solid piece of Walnut.
 Skill and precision was required in order to get the absolute mirrored shape of the center section.
 Into the 1990's and the efficiency of modern production was utilized and the stools became 3 pieces, still using solid walnut, but held together using a dowel through the inside.

 There was actually 4 stool designs initially made for the Time Life building but only 3 were put into production for the general market.
 These were initially given the model numbers 0411, 0412 and 0413.
 These were later changed to Model Variation A, B and C. It is believed that the reason the 4th variation design of the stool didnt go into production was because the central section was not mirrored equally like the other 3 and would be more difficult to produce.
 Original examples from the Time Life installation do sometimes materialize along with other prototypes including double size variants.